 After a day’s relaxing, head to the region of Krabi where you can go rock climbing, jungle trekking and sea kayaking.
 Its stunning natural beauty, jungle-covered interior and incredible cliffs and caves offer an array of activities for tourists who want more from their trip than just relaxing on the beach.

 For those looking for a more wholesome time, Koh Tao (meaning Turtle Island) on Thailand’s east coast is home to the country’s most beautiful coral reefs.
 Which naturally makes it the top destination for scuba diving and snorkeling.
 A great underwater camera – such as this one – is a must.

-Vietnam reminds us a little of how Thailand used to be, before it became famous for Full Moon Parties, fun-filled Bangkok nights, and bucket list holidays.
-Vietnam has exceptional beaches, dramatic scenery, but all with a rustic charm.
+This country reminds us a little of how Thailand used to be, before it became famous for Full Moon Parties, fun-filled Bangkok nights, and bucket list holidays.
+After all, Vietnam has exceptional beaches and dramatic scenery, but all with a rustic charm.

 Vietnam is also a country full of waterfalls, with many that are so big you must take a chartered raft to get up close to them!
 One of those is Ban Gioc Falls, a huge spectacular pair of gushing waterfalls on the China-Vietnam border.
 It’s well worth visiting.

 How Does The Culture & Vibe Compare?